NikolaLohinski/awesome-tools/README.md

    $ exit
    ```
+1. To install easily AUR packages on an Archlinux/Manjaro OS, one can use [`pacaur`](https://github.com/E5ten/pacaur), which mimics `pacman` with AUR packages.

 ### Software
 1. [Bitwarden](https://bitwarden.com/) is an opensource authentication management solution to help handle passwords, keys, sensitive data etc...